Prateek-Gitlab/HealthProcure/DESIGN_SYSTEM.md

 2. Update spacing using the new scale
 3. Apply new shadow and border radius utilities
 4. Implement new component variants
-5. Add theme provider to app root
-6. Test in both light and dark modes
+5. Test visual consistency across components

 ### Component Updates
 - Cards: Add variant props and new styling